Sakurajima Ferry & Sakurajima Volcano in a wheelchair

 The ferries offer a wide range of accessible features: Ramps connect the boats to the ferry terminals and guarantee easy access for wheelchair users.
 There are elevators inside the ships, as well as wheelchair-accessible restrooms.
 Of course, there are also dedicated sitting areas for wheelchair users.
 Even the outer decks from where you get fantastic views of the ‘Cherry Blossom Island’ (Jap. sakura = cherry blossom; Jima = island) are accessible.
 If you should be hungry while on the ferry, there is a café and even a tiny ramen restaurant.

 Accessibility of Sakurajima Island

-So, once you made it to the island, you have to decide what to do first.
+So, once you make it to the island, you have to decide what to do first.
 There is much to see!
-You can take the wheelchair-accessible Sakurajima Island View Bus which stops at all attractions.
+You can take the wheelchair-accessible Sakurajima Island View Bus, which stops at all attractions.
 A day pass costs ¥500.
-However, I didn’t use this bus, and so I can’t say more about it.
+However, I didn’t use this bus, so I can’t say more about it.
 It’s just a very short stroll (about 700 m) from the Ferry Terminal to the Visitor Center and Yogan Nagisa Beach Park.
 ‘Yogan’ is the Japanese word for lava.

 Sakurajima Visitor Center

 Visitors can learn about the Sakurajima Volcano and its history in the accessible Visitor Center.
 The entrance to the exposition is free.
 The staff puts much love and effort into this nicely made small expo.
-Also, an about 15-minute long film is projected with impressive material of several massive eruptions.
+Also, a 15-minute film is projected with impressive material of several massive eruptions.
 The roaring sound of the blast is unforgettable.